biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 init system that comes with most Unixen.

 You will need three scripts that serve to initialise the new database with the BioSQL schema and load accelerators for this schema.
-These are:-
+These are:

     biosql-accelerators-pg.sql
     biosqldb-assembly-pg.sql